hukaixuan2017/doc-user/content/reports/reports.rst

 1. Click on the *Add Report* button in the left sidebar.
 2. Fill in the required fields.
 3. Click on the *Save* button.
-4. You will be redirected to *Edit Reports* screen to edit the report details.
+4. You will be redirected to *Edit Report* screen to edit the report details.

 .. figure:: images/reports-add.png
    :alt: Add Report Screen